Apple TV's Lloyd Sam talks money — from a $50 dare to when he won’t pay extra

-Kicking off the series is Charlotte FC’s Lloyd Sam.
-As the club’s color commentator, Sam is well known by the team’s fans for his charisma and expert analysis when it comes to breaking down the nuances of the game, but his renown doesn’t end in the Queen City.
+Kicking off the series is Apple TV’s Lloyd Sam.
+As an MLS commentator, Sam is well known by Charlotte FC fans for his charisma and expert analysis when it comes to breaking down the nuances of the game.
 Sam dazzled at the professional level in England and the United States for almost two decades before moving into the broadcaster’s booth, where he’s covered MLS, United Soccer League and World Cup matches.

 Join us as Sam shares his unique perspective on his financial and personal journey.